JohanWinther/strecklista/README.md

 * Google Sheet as database for easy handling (for the admin)
 * No cost at all!

+# Demo
+A live demo can be found at <https://strecklista-demo.herokuapp.com>.

 # Changelog
 Can be found [here](/CHANGELOG.md) and contains the most important changes starting from release 1.0.0.